supraditya/leaf-disease-detection/README.md

-# Leaf Disease Detection using DL and IOT
+# Leaf Disease Detection using ML and DL

 DATASET LINK for the DL method: https://www.kaggle.com/kaiesalmahmud/banana-leaf-dataset